What can you learn from a late-blooming triathlete as brilliant and natural as Chang Hitalia? More than you might believe

-What’s more stressful: Trying to qualify for Kona or the fact that you are actually going to be racing and representing the Philippines in the world stage?
+What’s more stressful: Trying to qualify for Kona or the fact that you are actually going to be representing the Philippines?

 There wasn’t any stress in qualifying because I registered for the the Hefei and Xiamen races secretly so I wouldn’t put any pressure on myself.
 Sabi nga nila ninja moves!
 That’s also why a lot of people were surprised when they found out I qualified for Kona.
 These were inaugural races so 10 slots where handed out and I managed to claim a spot.